jayakumarravi1991/react-practice-project-2025/vite-project/README.md

 8. What is Client side rendering(CSR) and Server side rendering(SSR).
 9. What is SPA and Non SPA and difference between these two?
 10. How to indentify the site is SPA or non SPA site?
+11. Build-in Components vs Custom Components?

 ## Important Javascript Interview Questions:
 1. Rest and Spread Operator
 2. Array and Object destructing
-3. Ternary Operator or Experssion
+3. Ternary Operator(Experssion) and && double ampersand method?
 4. Eclamation mark infront of variable name
 5. Multi dimensional array
 6. Arguments and Parameter